 In Fall 2014 after many years at the University Lutheran Church, WomenExplore found a new meeting place – the Democracy Center in Harvard Square.
 WE was very pleased to join the Center, which is home to several non-profits that share our mission and can support our efforts to extend the WomenExplore community.

 When Maria Behnke ended her term at the end of June 2015 WomenExplore entered a new phase of its existence.
-Elizabeth Dodson Gray pioneered the feminist model of government by the Advisory Committee, which is open to all WomenExplore participants.
+Elizabeth Dodson Gray had pioneered the feminist model of government by the Advisory Committee, which is open to all WomenExplore participants.
 This was particularly evident in the planning of the series, and in the choice of a new location and new times.
 Since 2010 the successive executive directors had been building the strength of volunteer involvement in the behind-the-scenes work which keeps WomenExplore running.
 Now, from July 2015, WomenExplore is completely dependent on its dedicated volunteers.